Oligo12/cyber-projects/edr-project/KNOWN_LIMITATIONS.md

 The catalog signature dispatcher tries SHA-256 first, falls back to SHA-1.
 Both algos are tried silently; only the final TRUE/FALSE is observable.
 If a catalog is ever revoked, corrupted, or fails for an unexpected reason, there's no log trail to investigate after the fact.

-**Closing the gap (v2):** Add a debug-flag-gated success log.
+**What would close it:** Add a debug-flag-gated success log.
 Off by default in production builds; on by default in dev builds.

 ---